top of page

 Wool Rugs

-• Extremely durable and naturally stain-resistant
+• Extremely durable and naturally stain-resistant.

-• Can bend 20,000 times without breaking
+• Can bend an impressive 20,000 times without breaking.

-• Ideal for high-traffic areas
+• Ideal for high-traffic areas.

-• Holds up well to professional deep cleaning
+• Holds up well to professional deep cleaning.

-• A great long-term investment for homes and businesses
+• A great long-term investment for homes and businesses.

 Silk Rugs

-• Best for decorative or low-traffic spaces
+• Best suited for decorative or low-traffic spaces.

-• Luxurious and detailed designs
+• Offer luxurious and detailed designs.

-• Should only be cleaned by professionals
+• Should only be cleaned by professionals.

 Synthetic Rugs (Polypropylene, Nylon, Polyester)

-• Very durable and easy to clean
+• Very durable and straightforward to clean.

 Final Thoughts: What to Know Before You Buy (or Clean) a Viscose Rug

-Reach out to Swifty Cleaning—we’re here to help.
+Reach out to Swifty Cleaning — we’re here to help.

 Comments